-NFPA urges grillers to be mindful of safety
+NFPA encourages grillers to keep safety in mind

-May 19, 2015 – As Memorial Day weekend approaches, backyard chefs everywhere are dusting off their grills, eager to spring into the long-awaited barbeque season.
-The National Fire Protection Association (NFPA) recommends that grillers pay particular attention to safety in the spring and summer months when home fires involving grilling incidents occur most often.
+May 10, 2017 – As barbeque season nears, grill masters are reaching for their spatulas, eager to usher in the long-awaited cooking season.
+The National Fire Protection Association (NFPA) urges grillers to be particularly mindful of cooking safety in the spring and summer months, when grilling fires most often occur.

-Three out of five households own a gas grill, according to NFPA’s “Home Fires Involving Cooking Equipment” report, which translates to a lot of tasty meals.
-But it also means there’s an increased risk of home fires.
-Each year an average of 8,800 home fires are caused by grilling, and close to half of all injuries involving grills are due to thermal burns.
-While nearly half of the people who grill do so year-round, July is the peak month for grilling fires followed by May, June and August.
+According to NFPA’s latest “Home Grill Fires” report, three out of five households own a gas grill, which means a lot of great food and family times.
+But, it also means there’s a notable risk of home fires.
+From 2009 – 2013, an annual average of 8,900 home fires involved grills, hibachis or barbecues, and almost half of all grilling injuries involved thermal burns.
+Although many (nearly half) of grillers do so year-round, grilling fires peak in July, followed by May, June and August.

-While gas grills contribute to a higher number of home fires overall than their charcoal counterparts, NFPA reminds everyone that all types of grills pose a risk for fires and burn injuries.
-More than one-quarter (27 percent) of home structure grill fires started on a courtyard, terrace or patio, while 29 percent started on an exterior balcony or open porch, and six percent began in the kitchen, according to the report.
+While gas grills cause more home fires than charcoal grills, NFPA reminds everyone that all types of grills pose a risk for fires and burn injuries.
+According to the report, over one-quarter (27 percent) of home grill fires started on an exterior balcony or open porch, another 27 percent started in a courtyard, terrace or patio, and eight percent began in the kitchen.

-“As friends and families prepare for a fun grilling season together, be sure the grill is working properly and review safety tips,” said Lorraine Carli, vice president of Outreach and Advocacy for NFPA.
-“Propane gas hose leaks or breaks were the leading factors contributing to gas grill fires.
-It’s good practice to check for damage before using the grill for the first time each year, and to clean and check the entire grill regularly.”
+“As friends and families get ready for the grilling season, make sure the grill is working properly, and review safety tips,” said Lorraine Carli, vice president of Outreach and Advocacy for NFPA.
+“The leading causes of home grilling fires are failing to properly clean the grill or having a flammable object too close to the grill.
+It’s also important to check the grill for damage before using it for the first time each year, and then to check it regularly.”